mingdianliu/astra-toolbox-for-cone-beam/README.md

 Before executing the script, please download the dataset from [here](https://drive.google.com/file/d/1MB4gLI_lRbVqmQA0ofnqwM9qFJ1joQwE/view) and save it in `./raw` file.
 After the code is executed, the reconstructed data will be saved to `./recon`.
-You can refer to the comments in the script to modify the configuration setting according to your source and detector context.
+You can refer to the comments in the script to modify the configuration setting in terms of your source and detector context.

 ## Requirements